About us

 Monitors porcine profitability by unit.

 DEFINITION: Net porcine adjusted operating profit globally, expressed per MPE.
-Results include our share of Agroceres PIC, our Brazilian joint venture and also include PRP commercialisation costs that ramped from FY23.
-FY23 has been restated for these PRP costs that had previously been reported in R&D.
+Results include our share of Agroceres PIC, our Brazilian joint venture and also PRP commercialisation costs that ramped from FY23.

-PERFORMANCE: Operating profit per MPE was £0.56, £0.04 lower (£0.03 in constant currency), impacted by growth in PRP commercialisation costs as the business progresses this key strategic programme.
+PERFORMANCE: Operating profit per MPE was £0.55, £0.01 lower (£0.03 higher in constant currency).
+Strong underlying operating growth and leverage was impacted by growth in PRP commercialisation costs and foreign currency headwinds.

 Monitors bovine profitability per unit.